Luxembourg Motto: We want to remain what we are

 - Luxembourg City Is a small city full of life and beauty.
 Marvel at its history, ancient fortifications, treelined cobblestone streets, and lush parks.
-Wander the Old Quarter, Parc Merveilleux, and the impressive Citadel, Climb the Corniche walls, visit the impressive Gate of Grund, or stroll along the river.
+Wander the Old Quarter, Parc Merveilleux, and the impressive Citadel, Climb the Corniche walls, visit the remarkable Gate of Grund, or stroll along the river.

 - Bock Casemates in Luxembourg City Is a subterranean defense system made up of 11 miles of tunnels and fascinating history and is one of Luxembourg’s most important visitor sites.
-These underground galleries were carved out in the 17th-century while under Spanish rule and have been extended twice.
+These underground galleries were carved out in the 17th century under Spanish rule and have been extended twice.
 There is also an archaeological crypt and an antechamber to the casemates, which are worth adding to your visit.

-- Echternach This lovely quaint town on the banks of the River Sure near Germany, is a gem.
+- Echternach This lovely quaint town on the banks of the River Sure near Germany is a gem.
 Step back in time as you wander the winding streets full of lovely old homes and medieval architecture.

 Did you know?

 - Capital City: Luxembourg